 - 1. Log in to PharmAcademic. - 2.
-Select the Change My Password option from the My Account menu at the top of the screen. - 3.
+Select the Change Password option from the menu at the top right of your home screen. - 3.
 Type or copy and paste your current (old) password into the Current Password box. - 4.
 Select a new password that meets the requirements described on the screen.
 It must be at least 7 characters long, and contain one character that is neither a letter nor a number (such as a punctuation mark). - 5.
 Type in your new password two times in the boxes provided. - 6.
 Click the Change Password button.
 Your new password is valid immediately.